calaldees/blog/optimisations.md

     * Stop being angry at the world - [Your Addiction to Outrage is Ruining Your Life: The anger feels so good, but it’s insidious](https://medium.com/the-bad-influence/your-addiction-to-outrage-is-ruining-your-life-9effebdfeaca)
     * You will never have enough time
         * It will always be full, the question is, what do you prioritize
-        * Don't use the phrase 'Im to busy', use the phrase 'I have other priorities'
+        * Don't use the phrase 'Im to busy', use the phrase 'I have other priorities right now'
         * More efficient tools/products/automation raise standards - everyone now works to a higher standard
     * Discipline gets shit done
         * Have a routine.
 Leaving things to 'when you feel in the mood' will not make progress
         * [why-procrastination-is-about-managing-emotions-not-time](https://www.bbc.com/worklife/article/20200121-why-procrastination-is-about-managing-emotions-not-time)
+        * Setup routines that have social consequences if you miss them (e.g. your move likely to be up at 8:30 sunday morning if your going to picked up my a friend to play tennis)
     * Remember that you are dying
     * Your parents are not you
         * Their judgements should not affect your life